rackerlabs/genestack/docs/build-test-envs.md

 ### Install Ansible Dependencies

+!!! info

-> Activate your venv if you're using one.
+    Activate your venv if you're using one.

 ```
 pip install ansible openstacksdk